isomerpages/sndgo-corp/pages/Jurong Lake District Innovation Challenge.md

 ## About Jurong Lake District

-[Jurong Lake District (JLD)](https://www.jld.gov.sg/) is a 410ha new growth area in western Singapore.
+[Jurong Lake District](https://www.jld.gov.sg/) is a 410ha new growth area in western Singapore.
 It  is the largest mixed-use business district outside Singapore’s city centre, and is developed to support our decentralisation efforts and to grow our economy.
 It is envisioned to be a model district that promotes urban sustainability and a healthy living environment for residents, workers, and visitors.

 Jurong Lake District aims to achieve net zero emissions for new developments around 2045.
 This is part of [Singapore's national climate target to achieve net zero emissions by 2050](https://www.nccs.gov.sg/media/press-releases/singapore-commits-to-achieve-net-zero/).